tetujin/AWAREFramework-iOS/README.md

 }
 ```

-Your application needs to call permission request for the location sensor using following code when the application is opened first time. (e.g., -viewDidLoad on UIViewController)
+Finally, call permission requests for the location sensor when the app is opened in first time. (e.g., -viewDidLoad on UIViewController)

 Objective-C
 ```objective-c